nalifanova/comp4300-a2/ASSIGNMENT02.md

     their tag.
   - You must also have some way of destroying a given entity by interacting with the UI element associated with it.
+  - You may develop the GUI in any way that contains this functionality, but it must be easily usable and clearly presented to get full marks.
+- Optional*: (Changed by me)
   - You must be able to change the enemy spawn interval through the GUI
   - You must be able to manually spawn enemies in some way through the GUI
-- You may develop the GUI in any way that contains this functionality, but it must be easily usable and clearly presented to get full marks.

 ### Misc:
 - The 'P' key should pause the game